github/docs/content/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 {% tip %}

-The position of a footnote does not influence where it will be shown.
-This means that you can put a footnote right next to the refernce and it will still render at the bottom of the file.
+**Note**: The position of a footnote in your Markdown does not influence where the footnote will be rendered.
+You can write a footnote right after your reference to the footnote, and the footnote will still render at the bottom of the Markdown.

 {% endtip %}
 {% endif %}